snoplus/data-flow-documentation/gettingStarted/instruction.md

   * For the specific instruction of GitHub and Git, please click [here](https://www.snolab.ca/snoplus/private/DocDB/cgi/ShowDocument?docid=1462), and download the file to see.

 * ### Compute Canada Account
+  This account will be one of the most important accounts, since many other accounts require Compute Canada account information.
+  *

 * ### SnoLab Account